Florida Tourism Collections

 Sample brochure covers out of the Ephemera Collection: a late 1920s railroad brochure; a brochure for Jacksonville showing C. Adrian Pillars’ sculpture of “Spiritualized Life – Winged Victory” from 1924; and a 1925 brochure for Miami.

-Our postcard collections have been growing over the past decade and now contain more than 24,500 examples of Florida views running from the 1880s through 1980.
+Our postcard collections have been growing over the past decade and now contain some 30,000 examples of Florida views running from the 1880s through 1980.
 The single largest collection is the recently donated John Patrick Moran Postcard Collection of 10,446 cards, which encompasses everything from traditional postcard packets and color lithographs to “Wish you Were Here” greeting cards.
 Next in size is the general postcard collection (@ 5,225 cards) that includes many early undivided-back postcards from pre-1907 as well as an abundance of cards that contain messages and were mailed.
 Of similar size is the Gary Monroe Postcard Collection (4,889 cards), especially representative of Miami, Miami Beach, and St. Petersburg.
 The Lee Harrison Postcard Collection (2,476 cards) focuses on Sarasota, Florida, and the Jerry Chicone Jr. Collection (@ 1,450 cards) on Orlando.
-A recent donation by David Snedeker contains the “Beautiful Florida” series from the 1920s.
+Recent additions include a donation by David Snedeker of the “Beautiful Florida” series from the 1920s and a Florida postcard collection transferred to us from the University of Kentucky Library with almost 5,000 cards.
+The latter is arranged alphabetically by place and contains many small towns in Florida.

 Altogether, the collections provide a wide array of images of cityscapes, agricultural production, tourist destinations, hotels, motels, and restaurants, and represent all eras of postcard production, including early photographic, divided-back, color lithography, linen-texture, and modern glossy.
 About 10 percent of the cards have messages, and there are even a few runs with messages from the same correspondent.